PatriciaGauntt/BookNest/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.8.

+## About the BookNest Project

+Welcome to Our BookNest—a warm, digital extension of the bookshelves in our home.
+Every location corresponds to a real room, and each bookshelf inside those rooms has been carefully numbered.
+This simple system lets you find any book by matching its room and shelf number to the map.

+Instructions on how to find the location and bookcase are detailed in the overview page.
+Just locate the room, follow the numbering path around the walls, and you’ll always know exactly where a book belongs.

+Whether you’re browsing for a favorite story or tracking down a new one, BookNest turns our home into a gentle, guided wander through our personal library.
+Enjoy exploring—and happy reading!

 ## BookNest – Angular Frontend

 BookNest is the Angular-powered frontend for our home library catalog.